hochwagenlab/hwglabr/README.md

 # hwglabr
 ### Hochwagen lab R package

-Compilation of functions written and used frequently by Hochwagen lab members.
+Compilation of functions used frequently by Hochwagen lab members.

 This is a starting point for the development of a more complete and useful package.

 #### Installation